dadoonet/talks/README.md

 Talks
 =====

-This repository contains scripts I used during elasticsearch talks.
+This repository has moved to https://github.com/elasticsearchfr/jug-demo

-It's based on Shay's talks.
+Please update your bookmarks...